Crochet Llama Blanket

 46 inches by 65 inches

-- yarn: I used Red Heart Super Saver.See each c2c crochet blanket square pattern for specific colors.
+- Worsted weight yarn.
+I used Red Heart Super Saver.See each c2c crochet blanket square pattern for specific colors.

-- You can choose to follow the pixel graph or the written instructions.
+- You can choose to follow the pixel graph or the written instructions for each crochet cactus.

 - Written instructions are for working from the bottom right corner to the top left.